StartDigitalAU/website-documentation/docs/introduction/timber.md

 ---

 # Understanding Timber
-Timber is essentially a templating engine that splits the HTML and display away from the PHP logic & data.
-Thus, allowing our PHP files to prepare the data to be added to the timber context to be retrieved & outputted in our TWIG files eg. `<h1>{{ post.title }}</h1>`
+Timber is a templating engine that separates HTML and display logic from PHP logic and data.
+This allows PHP files to prepare data for the Timber context, which can then be accessed and rendered in TWIG templates, such as `<h1>{{ post.title }}</h1>`.

+## Getting Started with Timber Tasks

+The following tasks will help you understand how to work with Timber templates and the page builder functionality.
+These exercises cover protecting admin-only pages and creating custom page builder blocks.

+For more examples and advanced usage, check out the [Timber Cookbook](https://timber.github.io/docs/v2/integrations/advanced-custom-fields/), which provides detailed recipes and best practices for working with Timber.

-## Task 1: Create a template to protect pages from non-admin users
+### Task 1: Create a template to protect pages from non-admin users
 1. Create the files `template-admin-only.php` in the theme root, and `template-admin-only.twig` in `/templates`
 2. In the `template-admin-only.php` ensure you have the following to render out the template: